 Mary W. Gulbrandsen

-Mary W. Gulbrandsen is executive director of the FFWS.
-A pediatric nurse practitioner and former school district administrator, Mary has dedicated her career to supporting children by combining her interest and expertise in medicine and education.
+Mary W. Gulbrandsen is a founding Board Director and the first executive director of the FFWS.
+Now retired, Mary continues to provide strategic advisory services to FFWS.
+As a pediatric nurse practitioner and former school district administrator, Mary has dedicated her career to supporting children by combining her interests and expertise in medicine and education.
 She is recognized for her commitment to ensuring health care and quality education for all children, and her ability to find funding for those services.
 She writes and speaks about this work.

 A passionate supporter of public education, Mary joined the Madison Metropolitan School District over 30 years ago to implement and run the program that placed health-services staff in all Madison public schools.
 Mary went on to serve in a variety of leadership roles in the school district, including as chief of staff, where she worked on long-range planning, finance and operations and programs designed to improve student achievement.
 She retired in June 2007 as Chief of Staff and Executive Director of Student Services for the district.

 Mary holds a bachelor’s degree in nursing from St. Olaf College in Minnesota and two masters degrees, in pediatric nursing and in administrative medicine, from the University of Wisconsin-Madison.

 Mary also devotes substantial time to volunteerism and board service.
 She is currently a member of the Oscar Rennebohm Foundation board and several University of Wisconsin committees and boards.
 She is married to Carl Gulbrandsen, and together they have three children and seven grandchildren.

 “It is truly a joy to meet the FFWS recipients, hear their stories, observe their joy for learning, and to know that the future of our State and Country are in their wonderful, capable hands.”